jnk0le/random/pipeline cycle test/README.md

 sufficient fetch bandwidth (e.g. 2x `.n` ALU instructions and one `nop.w` used for padding)

 two "slot 0" instructions can dual issue if preceeding younger slots and following older slots are free from other "slot 0" instructions.
-The effect carries until a pair free from any "slot 0" instruction.
+The effect carries in both directions, until a first pair free from any "slot 0" instruction.

 ```
 	//same applies to prior pairs